krawaller/algol5/modules/content/material/games/tobito/rules.md

 Diagonals are allowed for both kinds of movement.

 If you jump over oppent {UNIT:group=runners} you must {CMND:name=relocate} them to any empty square.

+When using the neutral variant you must also {CMND:name=relocate} {UNIT:group=runners,who=0} when you jump it, but it may never be placed in either home row.

 A {UNIT:group=runners} that reaches the enemy base turns into {UNIT:group=finishers} and can no longer be moved or jumped.